 This command would delete the specified table and all data associated with it.

 The TRUNCATE command is used to delete all data from an existing table.
-Unlike the DROP command, the TRUNCATE command does not delete the table itself, only the data within it.
+Unlike the DROP command, the TRUNCATE command does not delete the table itself; it only deletes the data within it.
 The syntax for the TRUNCATE command is:

 TRUNCATE TABLE table_name;